Objects

 };

 - Property Names: property names may be single or multiple word strings.
 Typically, it is best to keep property names a single string.
-However in some cases, you may have property names multiple words with the use of spaces if they are visible to users on the frontend view.
+However in some cases, you may have property names with multiple words and spaces if they are visible to users on the frontend view.

 - Values: The values in an object do not have to be the same data type.
 The value for the first property may be a string type, while another property value may be a number or object type.